Running Negative Split Pace Calculator

 How it works

 Let the total goal time be T and the split fraction be p (for example 0.01 for a 1% split).
-The two halves must sum to T, with the second half p faster than the first.
-Solving:
+The two halves must sum to T, with the second half p faster than the first:

-More precisely, if the second half pace is (1 − p) times the first half pace, the tool sizes the halves so they add to your goal time and the back half is exactly the chosen percentage quicker.
-Each half is then divided evenly across its kilometres to give per-km targets.
+If the second-half pace is (1 − p) times the first-half pace, the tool sizes the halves so they add exactly to your goal time while the back half is the chosen percentage quicker.
+Each half is divided evenly across its kilometres for the per-km table.